Chinese Tea as a Foundation for Social Connection

 Cultural Significance of Tea in China

 The concept of tea culture is referred to in Chinese as chayi (“the art of drinking tea”), or cha wenhua (“tea culture”).
 Tea in China is more than a drink; it is a living symbol of culture, history, and philosophy.
 For over two millennia, tea has been at the heart of Chinese life—honored by emperors, celebrated by poets, and woven into daily rituals.
-It is a foundation for social connection.

 Health Benefits of Drinking Chinese Tea